modl-uclouvain/re2fractive/README.md

 # re<sup>2</sup>fractive

-The aim of this project is to design and discover materials with high refractive indices by exploiting new and existing databases, machine learning predictions and high-throughtput DFT calculations, all within a dynamic active learning framework.
+The aim of this project is to design and discover materials with high refractive indices by exploiting new and existing databases, machine learning predictions (via [MODNet](https://github.com/modl-uclouvain/modnet)) and high-throughtput DFT calculations (via [atomate2](https://github.com/materialsproject/atomate2) and [jobflow-remote](https://github.com/matgenix/jobflow-remote), all within a dynamic active learning framework.

+This repository contains a Python package, `re2fractive` that implements some of this functionality, with the aim to grow it to a generic package for other properties.

 This repository accompanies the preprint:

 > V. Trinquet, M. L. Evans, C. Hargreaves, P-P. De Breuck, G-M. Rignanese, "Optical materials discovery and design with federated databases and machine learning" (2024).

-The active learning campaign described their can be repeated with:
+The active learning campaign described there can be repeated with:

 ```python
 from re2fractive.campaign import Campaign, LearningStrategy